Preparing for a Job Search

 - Attend job fairs.
 EMU's Career Services sponsors a Teacher Job Fair each year.

 - Develop a clearly written resume and put together a portfolio that demonstrates your capacity to teach.
-Have your resume critiqued by an advisor in the Career Services Center.
+Have your resume critiqued by an advisor in the University Advising & Career Development Center.

 Conducting a Job Search